 The passage makes it very explicit that both Jews and Gentiles need to hear the Gospel and believe it in order to be saved.
 If one believes that all Jews are automatically saved, then they must also conclude that all Gentiles are automatically saved, for the passage says that there is no difference both of Jew or Greek in the matter of how they are saved.
 But the fact is, that the passage requires the hearing and the believing of the Gospel by both Jews and Gentiles for salvation.
 There is no way around it.
 It is air-tight.
 There is no difference both of Jew or Greek in the necessity of believing the Gospel for salvation.
 Jesus referred to this necessity as the narrow way (Matthew 7:13-14).
 The exclusivity of the means of salvation will be alluded to again shortly with more passages to consider.

-Virtue of Being a Member of a Believing Family or Household
+2. Salvation by Virtue of Being a Member of a Believing Family or Household

 Paul and Silas said to the Philippian jailor, Believe on the Lord Jesus Christ and you shall be saved, and your household (Acts 16:31).